Blog Articles

 Use Case: How many sales have been generated so far this year?

-Why it’s valuable: You’re not just looking at daily or monthly totals; you’re tracking how revenue accumulates over time to measure progress toward annual goals, detect seasonality, and identify when key sales milestones were hit.
+Why it’s valuable: It doesn't just look at daily or monthly totals; it tracks how revenue accumulates over time to measure progress toward annual goals, detect seasonality, and identify when key sales milestones were hit.

-Why it requires a window function: You calculate a running total of revenue, day by day or month by month, while still showing each individual row.
+Why it requires a window function: It calculates a running total of revenue, day by day or month by month, while still showing each individual row.
 This requires a Cumulative Sum OVER (ORDER BY date) window function to continuously add revenue values in chronological order.

 How it works with Chata.ai: